NioTheFirst/ScType/run_results/results29.md

 Explanation of [TP, 1]: `_margin` from `_handleDeposit()` is categorized as a net balance.
 This is because when function `addToPosition()` calls `_handleDeposit()`, the parameter `_margin` is set to be `_addMargin`, a raw balance subtracted by `fee`, which is a fee.
+The resulting financial type for `_margin` is a net balance.
-Hence, when `_margin` is compared with `_balBefore`, a raw balance, there is a financial type mismatch.
+Hence, when `_margin`, a net balance is compared with `_balBefore`, a raw balance, there is a financial type mismatch.

 True Positives List:
 1) https://github.com/code-423n4/2022-12-tigris-findings/issues/236